DataExplorerX/Whatsapp_Chat_Analysis/README.md

-# Whatsapp_Chat_Analysis
+# Whatsapp_GroupChat_Analysis
-The project aims to develop a Python program for analyzing and extracting insights from WhatsApp chat data.WhatsApp is a widely used messaging platform with extensive user interactions, making it an interesting source of data for analysis.
+The project aims to develop a Python program for analyzing and extracting insights from WhatsApp group chat data.WhatsApp is a widely used messaging platform with extensive user interactions, making it an interesting source of data for analysis.
 The program will provide various features to analyze chat history, including message frequency, popular words, active participants, and more.

 ## To import WhatsApp chat data into your Python program, you need to obtain the chat history as a text file.
 WhatsApp allows you to export chat logs directly from the app.
 Here are the steps to follow: